6 July 2022

 Hiske Arts, campaigner at Fossielvrij

-Although KLM has changed how it markets its offset promotions, advertising them under the label of ‘CO2 Impact’, it is still pushing the same flawed offset claims that give customers the false promise they can ‘reduce their CO2’.
+Since the lawsuit was filed, KLM also changed how it markets its offset promotions.
+It now advertises offsets products under the label of ‘CO2 Impact’.
+But the change did not remove the same flawed offset claims that gives customers the false impression that they can ‘reduce your CO2 emissions'.

-We urgently need to reduce air traffic to keep a just and liveable world within reach.
-Airlines cannot be allowed to compete for business on claims that they are tackling the climate crisis, when the reality is they are fuelling it.
+We urgently need to reduce air traffic to safe levels to keep a just and liveable world within reach.
+The law should not allow airlines to compete for business on claims that they are tackling the climate crisis, when the reality is they are fuelling it.

 Johnny White, ClientEarth lawyer

-KLM and the airline industry continue to pursue growth year after year, relying on a package of speculative future technologies, limited alternative fuels and other flawed ‘solutions’ to reassure people that flying will be sustainable.
-Whilst doing so, they are also lobbying intensively against aviation climate regulation.
+KLM and the airline industry continue to pursue growth year after year, relying on a package of speculative future technologies, limited alternative fuels and other flawed ‘solutions’ to reassure people that aviation is on the path to net zero by 2050.
+Whilst doing so, they are also lobbying intensively to water down aviation climate regulation.

 Flying is one of the fastest ways to heat up the planet.
 The coming years in the climate fight are crucial, significant reductions in emissions and regulation to limit air traffic are needed to keep a liveable planet for all.
-Greenwashing delays this critical action and allows airlines to continue to burn increasing volumes of damaging fossil fuels.
+Greenwashing delays this critical action and allows airlines to preserve the space for plans to burn increasing volumes of damaging fossil fuels.

-Prioritising aviation’s climate damage is particularly unjust, unequal and therefore an unworkable and unfair net zero transition plan.
+Prioritising aviation’s climate damage is not a fair net zero transition plan.
 The airline industry’s impact is primarily from a small group of frequent flyers, when it is people with less money, people in the Global South and future generations that are already suffering the most as the world gets dangerously hotter.
-Just one percent of the world’s global population cause 50% of commercial aviation emissions, whilst the overwhelming majority of people have never taken a flight.
+Just one percent of the world’s global population cause 50% of commercial aviation emissions, whilst the overwhelming majority of people globally have never taken a flight.

 Trying to reassure customers on the false premise that a small payment to tree planting projects or ‘sustainable’ fuel contributions compensates for flight emissions undermines urgent climate action, is gravely misleading, and, the claim argues, is unlawful.